Biodiversity-Meets-Data/BiodiversityDataSpace/DataSpaceMVP/VRE-worklfow-dataspace.md

 ## **2. VRE Starts a Workflow**

-Based on the user’s request, the VRE triggers an workflow using the **Workflow Engine & Workflow API** (this could be same or differnet cloud resource)
+Based on the user's request, the VRE triggers a workflow using the **Workflow Engine & Workflow API** (this could be same or different cloud resource)
 An example of workflow engine is [Argo](https://argoproj.github.io/workflows/) and workflow yaml definition can be found here in [workflow.earth](https://workflow.earth/dataset/cwr/3ad120fbd197bec61231).
 These yaml definitions can include parameters and different artifact details that are needed to run the workflow: